iloveponies/120-hour-epic-sax-marathon/training-day.markdown

 (hello "Metropolia") ;=> "Hello, Metropolia!"
 ```

-Calling the function evaluated its body with `who` bound to "Metropolia".
+Calling the function evaluated its body with `who` bound to `"Metropolia"`.
 We can imagine the evaluator doing something like this:

 ```{.clojure}